open-telemetry/oteps/text/0003-measure-metric-type.md

 - Value: a floating point or integer
 - Pre-defined label values: associated via metrics API handle

 The batch measurement API shall be named `RecordBatch`.
-The entire batch of measurements takes place within some (implicit or explicit) distributed context.
+The entire batch of measurements takes place within some (implicit or explicit) context.

 ## Prior art and alternatives